Pharma

 In his second role at Roche as global technical development leader, he had led successfully new formats like immunotoxins from pre-clinics into entry to human (EiH).

-Matthew Li is a biomedical scientist and engineer with over 12 years of experience across an array of areas in the biotech field including CGT R&D and manufacturing, translational medical device development, and clinical research.
-As an associate director at Vor Biopharma, he currently heads the cell therapy manufacturing innovation team that engages across the CGT value chain interfacing with research, development, manufacturing, quality, regulatory, clinical, business development, and commercial to holistically address and solve challenges across numerous stages across the life cycle of a therapy.
-Matthew holds a PhD in medical engineering and medical physics from the Massachusetts Institute of Technology.
+He is currently a director at Tome Biosciences working on CMC strategies.
+He has held roles at Vor Biopharma and Takeda, engaging across the CGT value chain interfacing with research, development, manufacturing, quality, regulatory, clinical, business development, and commercial taking an integrative approach to address challenges across the life cycle of a therapy.
+Matthew holds a PhD in medical engineering and medical physics from the joint health sciences and technology program of Massachusetts Institute of Technology and Harvard Medical School.

 Stefano Baila received his PhD in 2007 based upon translational research and development of gene therapies for hemophilia at the Children’s Hospital of Philadelphia.
 Since that time he has been actively involved in the process development and manufacturing of advanced therapeutic medicinal products through business development and strategic marketing roles at Areta International, a CDMO, and by leading field implementation and commercialization activities for the cell processing unit of Terumo BCT.
 Stefano also worked as Industrialization Manager at Celyad where he led process development and automation efforts for CAR-T. Now he serves as Director of Operation and BD for Anemocyte